Skip Ribbon Commands

 What we heard

 We received 55 submissions in response to our consultation paper.
 Most submissions stated that they valued an independently published report that presented the net emissions position of participating companies as well as progress against their voluntary commitments.
-Stakeholders also expressed support for the CERT report to:
+Stakeholders also expressed support for the report to:

-• provide flexibility in how emissions reduction commitments were presented, including the ability to present multiple commitments.
+• provide flexibility in how emissions reduction commitments were presented, including the ability to present multiple commitments

-• align with other domestic and international sustainability reporting frameworks where practical.
+• align with other domestic and international sustainability reporting frameworks where practical

-• allow context statements to be included to aid understanding.
+• allow context statements to be included to aid understanding

 • cover both net scope 1 and net scope 2 emissions.